 - 22. Evaluate individual owner payment requirements beyond what is required by statute and remove unnecessary burdens. - 23.
 Reduce invoice requirements and unnecessary or "legacy" requirements where possible. - a.
 Perform regular reviews, and cleanup of antiquated or historical spec language. - b.
 Remove requirements for documents to be attached to already available elsewhere (e.g., intents, certified payrolls, etc.) - 24.
-Create and use a payment checklist/cover page (flow down provision) that includes the processes and requirements to define a "complete submission." - 25.
-Agencies should develop internal controls and perform periodic self audits to confirm they are compliant with the contract requirements. (e.g., agency is reviewing payment applications within 7 days, etc.) - 26.
+Agencies should develop internal controls and perform periodic self-audits to confirm they are compliant with the contract requirements. (e.g., agency is reviewing payment applications within 7 days, etc.). - 25.
 Streamline internal review processes and requirements. - a.
-Release payments as soon as approved don't wait until the maximum time of 30 days. - b.
-Concurrent reviews by all required parties, when practical - c.
-Waive inconsequential irregularities in the paperwork (not material) (e.g. form attachments, multiple copies, lien releases, etc.) - d.
-Don't require contractors/subcontractors to provide information that can be checked on-line or through other sources (e.g., intents and affidavits.) - e.
-Issues change orders per statute requirements. - 27.
-Have construction invoice and change order status are a standing agenda item at each progress (OAC) meeting. - 28.
-Use electronic funds transfers, or similar expedited payment options. - 29.
-Implement a notification protocol for the project, that includes subcontractors, when owner has released payment to the prime. - 30.
+Release payments as soon as approved and don't wait until the maximum time of 30 days. - b.
+Concurrent reviews by all required parties, when practical. - c.
+Waive inconsequential irregularities in the paperwork (not material) (e.g. form attachments, multiple copies, lien releases, etc.). - d.
+Don't require contractors/subcontractors to provide information that can be checked on-line or through other sources (e.g., intents and affidavits). - e.
+Issues change orders per statute requirements. - 26.
+Have construction invoice and change order status as standing agenda item at each progress (OAC) meeting. - 27.
+Use electronic funds transfers, or similar expedited payment options. - 28.
+Implement a notification protocol for the project, that includes subcontractors, when owner has released payment to the prime. - 29.
 Use and improve a third-party tracking system or some mechanism to confirm when subcontractors are paid. - a.
-Compliance tracking paid-when-paid requirement.
+Compliance tracking paid-when-paid requirement. - b.
+Improve existing/current third-party payment tracking system to reduce duplicity and administrative burden. - c.
+Have a subcontractor notification mechanism when not receiving payment.

-- b.
-Improve existing/current 3rd party payment tracking system to reduce duplicity and administrative burden. - c.
-Have a subcontractor notification mechanism when not receiving payment. - 31.
-Use line items/bid items, and/or "allowances" for smaller or discreet bodies of work that can be paid quicker, unbundle larger bodies of work so subs at lower tiers can bill closer to when work is complete. (e.g., multiple mobilizations, intangible costs like dues, administrative costs, and paperwork, etc.) - 32.
-On alternative public works, use cost-reimbursable practices to pay for hourly work performed by DB/GC/CM or any subcontractor/subconsultant at any tier. (e.g., administrative time, small business support, mobilization, etc.) - 33.
-For alternative public works, require as part of the project's Inclusion Plan prompter pay strategies, particularly for small and diverse businesses. - 34.
-Include "prompt payment" compliance as part of Contractor Performance Evaluations. - 35.
+- 30. Use line items/bid items, and/or "allowances" for smaller or discreet bodies of work that can be paid quicker, unbundle larger bodies of work so subs at lower tiers can bill closer to when work is complete (e.g., multiple mobilizations, intangible costs like dues, administrative costs, and paperwork, etc.). - 31.
+On alternative public works, use cost-reimbursable practices to pay for hourly work performed by DB/GC/CM or any subcontractor/subconsultant at any tier. (e.g., administrative time, small business support, mobilization, etc.). - 32.
+For alternative public works, require as part of the project's Inclusion Plan prompter pay strategies, particularly for small and diverse businesses. - 33.
+Include "prompt payment" compliance as part of Contractor Performance Evaluations. - 34.
 Have a contingency plan and backup staff for payment approvals and release during absences of responsible parties.